datamapper/datamapper.github.com/docs/associations.markdown

   # of one-to-one relationships.
 The only difference being
   # that those would obviously only point to a single resource.

+  # However, many-to-many relationships don't accept all the
+  # options described below.
+They do support specifying the
+  # target model, like we will see below, but they do not support
+  # the :parent_key and the :child_key options.
+Instead, they
+  # support another option that's available to many-to-many
+  # relationships exclusively.
+This option is called :via, and
+  # will be explained in more detail in its own paragraph below.

   # - This relationship points to multiple resources
   # - The target resources will be instances of the 'Post' model
   # - The local parent_key is assumed to be 'id'